Fixing Self-Intersecting Polygons Programmatically in Python

 Understanding Self-Intersecting Polygons

-Self-intersecting polygons, commonly called 'bowties', occur when polygon edges cross within the same ring.
-These geometries violate the OGC Simple Features specification.
-They cause spatial operations like intersects or union to fail.
+Self-intersecting polygons, commonly called "bowties", occur when polygon edges cross within the same ring.
+These geometries violate the OGC Simple Features specification and cause spatial operations like intersects or union to fail or return incorrect results.
 They also break rendering in standard web mapping libraries.
 Resolving these anomalies is a foundational step in Geospatial Data Ingestion & Processing Workflows.
-This guide delivers a deterministic approach to detection and repair.
-It preserves coordinate reference system integrity throughout.
+This guide delivers a deterministic approach to detection and repair that preserves coordinate reference system integrity throughout.

 Minimal Reproducible Code

 The following script demonstrates a production-ready workflow using geopandas and shapely.
-It explicitly handles CRS projection, validates topologies, applies the repair algorithm, and verifies output.
+It validates topologies, applies the repair algorithm, and verifies output.

 import geopandas as gpd